 - Download our Student Policy Manual: HERE

-At both field stations, you will be provided with three meals each day – breakfast (~6 – 7 am), lunch (~12-1 pm) and dinner (~6:30 – 7:30 pm).
+At all field stations, you will be provided with three meals each day – breakfast (~6 – 7 am), lunch (~12-1 pm) and dinner (~6:30 – 7:30 pm).
 These meals are healthy and will fill you up, but this being the middle of the rainforest, don’t expect to get all your food groups represented in the same way you try to eat while you are at home.
 If you are concerned, take a multi-vitamin while at the field station.
-Rice is a major staple of most every meal, with proteins, vegetables, and fruits widely available.
+Rice is a major staple of almost every meal, with proteins, vegetables, and fruits widely available.
 The stations have fabulous cooks who can make tasty dishes with basic and wholesome ingredients.
 Vegetarians will sometimes get tofu and soy meat substitutes.
 Being vegan on this course can be difficult (but it is not impossible).

 You will also have access to cookies, crackers, coffee, tea, and hot chocolate, at all times during the day (while you are at camp).
 If you think you will do better with Cliff or Luna bars (or the like), please bring some for yourself.
 Any additional treats you bring (including precious chocolate) will be fair game for small rainforest creatures, so bring plenty of ziplock bags in which to place your food.
 Also, avoid leaving wrappers in your rooms containing anything at all edible because that will attract some curiosity from miniature wildlife.

 International Air Travel: Getting to Peru from a different country is accomplished primarily by air.
 We recommend using Kayak, Orbitz or Expedia to book your flights online.
 Please do not book flights until October 1 for version 1 of this course and until December 31 for version 2 of this course.
 If you want to stay on to visit Machu Picchu, let us know, and we can provide travel recommendations.

 As with all of our courses, a comprehensive travel packet that contains information on when and how to book your travel, visas, vaccinations, and packing tips, will be made available to all students.
 This packet is provided to students once they have registered for the course.